KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: INTRODUCTION

-The main contributions of this work are: \begin{enumerate} \item A unified \textit{knowledge-graph representation that grounds LLM-based planning} by modeling object relations, spatial reachability, and semantic properties. \item An incremental knowledge-graph update mechanism that integrates new observations, maintains consistency, and supports \textit{replanning in dynamic environments} during failures. \item An empirical evaluation on heterogeneous multi-robot tasks demonstrating improved robustness and coordination over LLM-only and PDDL-based baselines. \end{enumerate}
+The main contributions of this work are: \begin{enumerate} \item A unified \textit{knowledge-graph representation that grounds LLM-based planning} by modeling object relations, spatial reachability, and semantic properties. \item An incremental knowledge-graph update mechanism that integrates new observations, maintains consistency, and enables \textit{replanning in dynamic environments}. \item An empirical evaluation on heterogeneous multi-robot tasks showing improved robustness and coordination over LLM-only and PDDL-based baselines. \end{enumerate}